thraxil/waggle/gameBehavior.md

 Win possiblity
 The LED strip is fully lit.
 And the game is complete.

-For now just turn off all the motors and and play the win sound 3 times and then take the game back to the start state.
+Play the win vibration 3 times, then turn off all the motors, delay 20 (editable) seconds, and then take the game back to the start state.

 Note: We will have to think about a reward here - it could just be vibrational and the motors could make a pleased sound then go all off and the game could begin again and go back to the start state.

 #### End game on lose:

-After 8 failures, the game plays the lose sound three times, all the motors go off and the game goes back to the start state.
+After 8 (designer editable, please) failures, the game plays a long version of the lose vibe (or in the meantime, an external sound file), all the lights dim to black, all the motors go off and after a delay of 20 (editable) seconds, the game goes back to the start state.

-Note: It could be interesting to make an angry bee sound here.
-This is something to be designed.
+It's like the whole hive died from not finding enough nectar/pollen.